 The variables and expressions passed to the function or procedure from its caller are parameters.
 Actual parameters are those appearing in the procedure call statement or the function reference.
-In the examples at the beginning of this section, the actual parameters in the procedure call are the variable A and the constant 12, while the actual parameter in the function call is the value of the expression (C/D).
+In the following, the actual parameters in the procedure call are the variable A and the constant 12, while the actual parameter in the function call is the value of the expression (C/D).